StefanoPisano/gz-folio/README.md

 ### :computer: Technologies & Programming stuff

 - **Vue 4** as main JavaScript framework.
+- **Bootstrap 5**
 - **Markdown** as reference for blog posts.
 - **HTML**
 - **CSS**

 ### :hammer: How to run
 1. Clone this repository into your local environment.
-2. Edit entry `"name": "gz-folio"` in your package.json file, give a proper name to it!
-3. Run `npm install`
+2. Run `npm install`
-4. Run `npm run serve`
+3. Run `npm run serve`
-5. Open *localhost:8080* or whichever url it will be prompt in the console and see if it is working correctly.
+4. Open *localhost:8080* or whichever url it will be prompt in the console and see if it is working correctly.
-6. Push it to your repository with a nice name for your personal portfolio.
+5. Push it to your repository with a nice name for your personal portfolio.

 ### :file_folder: Sections
 The portfolio is highly customizable, if you don't need a particular route (menu entry), you can deactivate it using the configuration inside `src/router/routing-toggle.json` <br/>